Conor McGregor: Professional boxing match

 On 14 June 2017, it was announced that McGregor would compete in his first professional boxing match against the undefeated Floyd Mayweather Jr., on 26 August 2017 at T-Mobile Arena in Paradise, Nevada.
 The fight was broadcast on Showtime PPV in the US and Sky Sports Box Office in the UK.
 The bout was contested at super welterweight (154 pounds) with 8 oz. gloves.
 The fight was expected to be the richest in boxing history.

 On 24 August 2017, it was announced that Mayweather and McGregor would compete for the WBC Money Belt.
-According to the Nevada State Athletic Commission, Mayweather would earn a guaranteed purse of $100 million and McGregor was guaranteed $30 million.
-The match resulted in Mayweather winning via TKO in the 10th round, with the scorecards reading 87–83, 89–82, and 89–81, all in favour of Mayweather.
+According to the Nevada State Athletic Commission, Mayweather would earn a guaranteed purse of $100 million, and McGregor was guaranteed $30 million.
+The match resulted in Mayweather winning via TKO in the 10th round, with the scorecards reading 87–83, 89–82, 89–81, all in favour of Mayweather.
 The Nevada State Athletic Commission announced the live gate for the event was $55,414,865.79 from 13,094 tickets sold.
 Given the success in pay-per-views, Mayweather reportedly earned around $280 million overall, while McGregor came out with earning $130 million.

-Personal life

-McGregor has two sisters named Erin and Aoife.
-He has been in a relationship with his fiancée, Dee Devlin, since 2008.
-They have three children.

-McGregor often trains at the Mjölnir gym in Reykjavík, alongside fellow UFC fighter Gunnar Nelson.
-He has stated that he does not adhere to any pre-fight rituals or superstitions because he believes them to be "a form of fear".